This is a record of making a leg & foot-powered lathe, which is used to make

 the modified stocks such that the top is level with work-piece centre.
 The tool rest

-is held in place with string loops, and has spacers to cater for different diameter
+can be held in place with string loops for example, and has spacers to cater for different

 The pieces of wood shown inside the stocks can be used to vary the rest position,